apecloud/kubeblocks/docs/DEVELOPING.md

 ## Basics
 ### Kubebuilder
-KubeBlocks is using kubebuilder as the operator framework, before your start to code, suggest read [kubebuilder books](https://book.kubebuilder.io/).
+KubeBlocks is using kubebuilder as the operator framework, before your start to code, suggest to read [kubebuilder books](https://book.kubebuilder.io/).

 ### Makefile
-Vector includes a [Makefile](../Makefile) in the root of the repo.
+KubeBlocks includes a [Makefile](../Makefile) in the root of the repo.
 This serves as a high-level interface for common commands.
 Running `make help` will produce a list of make targets with descriptions.
 These targets will be referenced throughout this document.
 ### [TODO] dbctl

 ### Code style